When to replace sewer line

 Frequently Asked Questions

-Replacing a sewer line is generally not a DIY project and should be done by a licensed plumber.
-Sewer line replacement requires specialized equipment and expertise to excavate and properly install the new pipe.
+Replacing a sewer line is generally a job for a professional plumber, as it requires specialized equipment and expertise to excavate, replace, and properly reconnect the line.

 Connect with certified professionals in your area